 Coronavirus Lockdown Advice for the Elderly

-Please note: this information was last updated on 31st March 2020 – please consult government guidelines for the most up-to-date information.
+Please note: this information was last updated 3 June 2020 – please consult government guidelines for the most up-to-date information.

 This is a very worrying time for many, especially if you are in one of the most at risk demographics – the elderly.
-Therefore we wanted to help clarify what the period of “lockdown” really means for you.
+Therefore we wanted to help clarify what the period of “lockdown” really means for you at the moment.

 Do you know someone in need of extra care support?